A no-go theorem for theories that decohere to quantum mechanics

 In what follows, we will require our post-quantum theory to satisfy two natural physical principles, \emph{causality} and \emph{purification}, which were first introduced in \cite{chiribella2010probabilistic}.
 A process is \emph{deterministic} if the piece of lab equipment it corresponds to only has one possible outcome.

-\begin{definition}[Causality \cite{chiribella2010probabilistic}] For each system of type $A$, there exists a unique deterministic effect, denoted as: $ \mathsf{u}_A[\_] .$ \end{definition} This may seem like a somewhat odd definition for causality, however it can be shown to be equivalent to the statement that future measurement choices do not effect current experiments \cite{chiribella2010probabilistic}.
+\begin{definition}[Causality \cite{chiribella2010probabilistic}] For each system of type $A$, there exists a unique deterministic effect, { denoted algebraically as, $ \mathsf{u}_A[\_]$, and diagrammatically as:

+} \end{definition} This may seem like a somewhat odd definition for causality, however it can be shown to be equivalent to the statement that future measurement choices do not effect current experiments \cite{chiribella2010probabilistic}.
 It also implies the no superluminal signalling principle \cite{coecke2014terminality} and provides a unique definition of marginalisation for multi-system states.
-A process $f:A\to B$ is said to be \emph{causal} if
+A process $f:A\to B$ is said to be { \emph{terminal}} if { $ \mathsf{u}_B\left[f\left[\_\right]\right]=u_A[\_] $ i.e. diagrammatically:

-In quantum theory the unique deterministic effect is provided by the (partial) trace, that is in the quantum case $\mathsf{u}_A[\_]=\mathrm{Tr}_A[\_]$, and so causal transformations are precisely those that are trace preserving.
-It can be shown for general theories \cite{chiribella2015entanglement} that both reversible and deterministic transformations are causal.
+} In quantum theory the unique deterministic effect is provided by the (partial) trace, that is in the quantum case $\mathsf{u}_A[\_]=\mathrm{Tr}_A[\_]$, and so terminal transformations are precisely those that are trace preserving.
+It can be shown for general theories \cite{chiribella2015entanglement} that both reversible and deterministic transformations are { terminal.}

-\begin{definition}[Purification \cite{chiribella2010probabilistic}] For every state on a given system of type $A$, there exists a pure bipartite state on some composite system of type $AB$, such that the original state arises as a marginalisation of this pure bipartite state:
+\begin{definition}[Purification \cite{chiribella2010probabilistic}] For every state on a given system of type $A$, there exists a pure bipartite state on some composite system of type $AB$, such that the original state arises as a marginalisation of this pure bipartite state, { $ \rho_A = \mathsf{u}_B[\psi_{AB}] $, i.e. diagrammatically: